zaidattar02/Personal-Project/README.md

 - As a user, I want to be able to save my favorites list and edited recipes to file.
 - As a user, I want to be able to load my favorites list and edited recipes from file.

+### Instructions For Grader

+- You can generate the first required event related to adding recipes to favorites by selecting a recipe in the RecipeBook panel, and it will appear in your favorites panel.
+You can also remove recipes by un-clicking the recipe's name, but it has not be unselected first.
+- You can generate the second required event related to displaying a subset of recipes that are vegan by pressing the Vegan Recipes In Book button which will display all the vegan recipes in your RecipeBook in a panel.
+- You can generate another event related to displaying a subset of favorite recipes that are halal by pressing the Halal Recipes In Favorite button which will display all the halal recipes in your favorites in a panel.
+- You can locate my visual component when you first run the GUI as a splash screen.
+- You can save the state of my application by pressing the Save button.
+- You can reload the state of my application by pressing the Load button.